fourtune-org/fourtune/README.md

 In order to prevent that for happening, an abstraction layer (called [`@fourtune/core`](https://github.com/fourtune-org/core)) is used that installs realm dependencies in the `.fourtune/` folder.

 This also means, realm dependencies are tied to a project and cannot be easily be changed without re-initializing the whole project.

+## 🌱 About the author

+This software is written and maintained by [anio.software](https://github.com/anio-software).

+An organization that aims to write clean code, eliminate technical debt and is selective about its dependencies.

+🇨🇭 [anio.software](https://anio.software) is an upcoming swiss based software author.